 If that’s not an incentive to grab shuteye, how about this.
 REM sleep helps with brain development, a critical step when you’re actively growing but still vitally important as we age.

 Sleepless?
-Why 8 hours or More of Sleep Will Keep You Healthier:
+Why You Need 8 hours or More:

-– boosts your immunity and your ability to fight infections, cold and bugs
+– to boost your immunity and ability to fight infections, cold and bugs

 – you’ll be less likely to gain weight